What is a bone mineral density test?

 - rheumatoid arthritis

 - significant height loss (a sign of compression fractures in the spinal column)

 The test requires little preparation.
 For most bone scans, you don’t even need to change out of your clothes.
 However, you should avoid wearing clothing with buttons, snaps, or zippers because metal can interfere with X-ray images.

 A bone mineral density test is painless and requires no medication.
 You simply lie on a bench or table while the test is performed.

 The test may take place in your doctor’s office, if they have the right equipment.
 Otherwise, you may be sent to a specialized testing facility.
 Some pharmacies and health clinics also have portable scanning machines.

 There are two types of bone density scans:

 This scan involves lying on a table while an X-ray machine scans your hip, spine, and other bones of your torso.

-Because a bone mineral density test uses X-rays, there is a small risk associated with radiation exposure.
-However, the radiation levels are very low.
+Because a bone mineral density test uses X-rays, there’s a small risk associated with radiation exposure.
+However, the radiation levels of the test are very low.
 Experts agree that the risk posed by this radiation exposure is far lower than the risk of not detecting osteoporosis before you get a bone fracture.

 Your doctor will review your test results.
 The results, referred to as a T-score, are based on the bone mineral density of a healthy 30-year-old compared to your own value.
 A score of 0 is considered ideal.

 The NIH offers the following guidelines for bone density scores:

 - normal: between 1 and -1